runtimeverification/javamop/README.md

 If a method of the monitored class has already been very big, then after inserting the advice at the pointcuts, it may exceed the 64-KB's constraints.
 To address this issue, we provide a patch for the standard AspectJ to solve this problem quickly.
-There are two possible ways of using the patch (Please backup your AspectJ before applying the patch):
+Please follow the instructions below to install the patch (Please backup your AspectJ before applying the patch):

 1. Go to your local AspectJ git repository, and checkout the version `1.7.1 readme` by executing the command below (You may need to pull to get the latest